gogocat/dataBind/README.md

         data-jq-change="onInputChange"
     required>
 ```
 The attribute `data-jq-model` is refernce to the viewModel's property '**personalDetails.userName**'.
-This property can be a string, or a function that returns string.
-Model binding is one-way binding that populate the input field `value` attribute with value from the corresponing viewModel property.
+This property can be a string or a function that returns string.
+Model binding is a one-way binding operation that populate the input field `value` attribute with value come from the viewModel.

 **data-jq-model**
 > viewModel -> DOM

-For two-way data binding, use together with `data-jq-change`.
-It will update the viewModel if the value is different and then trigger the event handler `onInputChange`.
+For two-way data binding; use together with `data-jq-change`.
+It will update the viewModel if the value has changed and then trigger the event handler `onInputChange`.
 More detail below.

 **data-jq-change**
 > DOM -> viewModel